MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_LocalInventoryAds_Reporting.md

   1. In the **Choose your columns** section, add the **Click type** attribute.
   1. Select **Run** to generate the report, or **Download** to get the report as a CSV or TSV file.

-  You can show products sold only in local stores but not online by setting the filters to “Click type”: “Shopping ad—Local”.
+  You can show products sold only in local stores but not online by setting the filters to â€œClick typeâ€: â€œShopping adâ€”Localâ€.

 - **Using reports to track local inventory ads**